DerGuru/The-Resonant/New Chapters/01 - Part1/P1-09_First_Contact.md

 ﻿## Part 1 - Lost and Found | Ch.
-09 - "Consent precedes action"
+09 - Consent precedes action

 The storm had done its work and left, as if the sky had finished a sentence and refused to explain the grammar.